jonnyzzz/kotlin-fractals/README.md

 kotlin-fractals
 ===============

+## License

+MIT
+See the LICENSE files in the repository.

+## Description

 Mandelbrot set rendeing in Kotlin common code, reuse as Kotlin/JS, Kotlin/JVM and Kotlin/Native

 This is an example project for multiplatform Kotlin